Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra

 \subsubsection{Apparent Transient Magnitude}

 The most obvious sample cut that can be introduced from photometric information is a cut on transient magnitude.
 In this section we investigate the potential for applying a cut to our transient sample based on the \(r\)-band magnitude of the transient.
-This magnitude should be obtainable from the LSST-derived data that triggers a transient observation by 4MOST-TiDES in the first place, making it feasible to use for live classification.